godotengine/godot-docs/classes/class_shapecast2d.rst

 Immediate collision overlaps can be done with the :ref:`target_position<class_ShapeCast2D_property_target_position>` set to ``Vector2(0, 0)`` and by calling :ref:`force_shapecast_update<class_ShapeCast2D_method_force_shapecast_update>` within the same **physics_frame**.
 This also helps to overcome some limitations of :ref:`Area2D<class_Area2D>` when used as a continuous detection area, often requiring waiting a couple of frames before collision information is available to :ref:`Area2D<class_Area2D>` nodes, and when using the signals creates unnecessary complexity.

-The node can detect multiple collision objects, but usually the first detected collision
+The node can detect multiple collision objects, but it's usually used to detect the first collision.

 \ **Note:** shape casting is more computationally expensive compared to ray casting.